stacksjs/vite-plugin-router/README.md

 ## Postcardware

 "Software that is free, but hopes for a postcard."
-We love receiving postcards from around the world showing where `vite-plugin-router` is being used!
+We love receiving postcards from around the world showing where `vite-plugin-routes` is being used!
 We showcase them on our website too.

 Our address: Stacks.js, 12665 Village Ln #2306, Playa Vista, CA 90094, United States 🌎